 The other option is to have a fixed post in the corner, which helps to carry the structural load.
 This means not as much work is needed from a beam hidden above the doors.
 “The design and development is simpler and involves a smaller steel and structural elements, so this look can be more budget friendly,” says Duncan Glover, head of product management at Schueco UK.

-There are various ways to achieve this.
+There are various ways to achieve a fixed post corner bifold design.
 The post can be positioned inside or outside the corner where the glazed doors meet.
 The post can also be in the exact position that the two bifold systems meet, so that it’s invisible when the doors are shut.
-“Clad the post in aluminium with the same finish as the doors so that it appears part of the door structure,” says David.
+“Clad the post in aluminium with the same finish as the doors so that it appears part of the door structure,” says Edward.
 “Wrapping a single steel post this way would be considerably narrower than using a traditional brick pier.”

 Alternatively, leave the post visible to create its own statement.
 For instance, an overhanging roof that reaches beyond the corner bifold doors allows the support to be positioned some distance from the aperture; it’s not a cantilevered ceiling, but it still has the illusion of that open corner.